Skip to main content

 For women, the dynamic interplay between estrogen and progesterone is central to metabolic health.
 Estrogen generally enhances insulin sensitivity, meaning it helps your cells use glucose more effectively for energy.
 Conversely, progesterone can have an opposing effect, promoting a degree of insulin resistance.
 During the regular menstrual cycle, these hormones exist in a delicate balance.

 However, as women transition into perimenopause and menopause, estrogen levels decline significantly.
-This loss of estrogen’s protective effect can lead to decreased insulin sensitivity, making it more challenging for the body to manage levels and often contributing to an increase in visceral fat, the metabolically active fat stored around the organs.
+This loss of estrogen’s protective effect can lead to decreased insulin sensitivity, making it more challenging for the body to manage blood sugar levels and often contributing to an increase in visceral fat, the metabolically active fat stored around the organs.

 Thyroid Hormones the Body’s Metabolic Thermostat